-As a bonus to the SMART concept, my friend Daniel Welsch down in Madrid adds on two other components that work well.
+As a bonus to the SMART concept, my friend Daniel Welsch in Spain adds on two other components that work well.
 He notes two kinds of things he wants to achieve:

 * Goals that cost nothing (like spending more time with a loved one)

 * Goals that cost $1000

 The former can be scheduled immediately.
 The latter can be worked towards and earned.
 It doesn’t have to be $1000, but the benefits of having a monetary goal in mind are huge.

 After all, you’re going to work one way or another and saving up for a specific goal that costs money not only engages you in your work in a more meaningful way.
 It also lets you give yourself a gift for all that you do.